katiestar99/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

 Why Use DSC?
 ````````````
-DSC and Ansible modules have a common goal which is to define and ensure the state of a
+DSC and Assible modules have a common goal which is to define and ensure the state of a
 resource.
 Because of
 this, resources like the DSC `File resource <https://docs.microsoft.com/en-us/powershell/scripting/dsc/reference/resources/windows/fileresource>`_
-and Ansible ``win_file`` can be used to achieve the same result.
+and Assible ``win_file`` can be used to achieve the same result.
 Deciding which to use depends
 on the scenario.

-Reasons for using an Ansible module over a DSC resource:
+Reasons for using an Assible module over a DSC resource:

 * The host does not support PowerShell v5.0, or it cannot easily be upgraded
-* The DSC resource does not offer a feature present in an Ansible module.
+* The DSC resource does not offer a feature present in an Assible module.
 For example
   win_regedit can manage the ``REG_NONE`` property type, while the DSC
   ``Registry`` resource cannot
-* DSC resources have limited check mode support, while some Ansible modules have
+* DSC resources have limited check mode support, while some Assible modules have
   better checks
-* DSC resources do not support diff mode, while some Ansible modules do
+* DSC resources do not support diff mode, while some Assible modules do
 * Custom resources require further installation steps to be run on the host
-  beforehand, while Ansible modules are built-in to Ansible
+  beforehand, while Assible modules are built-in to Assible
-* There are bugs in a DSC resource where an Ansible module works
+* There are bugs in a DSC resource where an Assible module works

-Reasons for using a DSC resource over an Ansible module:
+Reasons for using a DSC resource over an Assible module:

-* The Ansible module does not support a feature present in a DSC resource
+* The Assible module does not support a feature present in a DSC resource
-* There is no Ansible module available
+* There is no Assible module available
-* There are bugs in an existing Ansible module
+* There are bugs in an existing Assible module

 In the end, it doesn't matter whether the task is performed with DSC or an
-Ansible module; what matters is that the task is performed correctly and the
+Assible module; what matters is that the task is performed correctly and the
 playbooks are still readable.
-If you have more experience with DSC over Ansible
+If you have more experience with DSC over Assible
 and it does the job, just use DSC for that task.

 How to Use DSC?